AkashSDas/camps_for_champs/README.md

 ## 🔥 Features/Services should provide

-👉 Admin panel
+- 👉  Admin panel
-👉 Camp plans listing
+- 👉  Camp plans listing
-👉 Camping products listing
+- 👉  Camping products listing
-👉 Separate Carts for camp plans and products
+- 👉  Separate Carts for camp plans and products
-👉 The backend should be an API (for scalability)
+- 👉  The backend should be an API (for scalability)
-👉 The frontend should be client side rendering
+- 👉  The frontend should be client side rendering
-👉 Users can create account with their email and will have a profile section 👉 A blog section where the admin can post, users can like/dislike, comment and reply 👉 A gallery section where the admin can put their camping images, etc...
+- 👉  Users can create account with their email and will have a profile section
+- 👉  A blog section where the admin can post, users can like/dislike, comment and reply
+- 👉  A gallery section where the admin can put their camping images, etc...
-👉 A payment gateway from where users can pay during checkout 👉 Beautiful, modern and responsive web UI
+- 👉  A payment gateway from where users can pay during checkout
-less
-Show less text
+- 👉  Beautiful, modern and responsive web UI

 ## Solution

-✅ React is used for frontend and Django(Django REST framework) is used for the backend ✅ For frontend UI design Figma is used and for styling Sass is used ✅ Due to Django ORM any relational database can be connected in the backend ✅ For payment gateways Stripe(industry standard) and Braintree are used
+- ✅  React is used for frontend and Django(Django REST framework) is used for the backend
+- ✅  For frontend UI design Figma is used and for styling Sass is used
+- ✅  Due to Django ORM any relational database can be connected in the backend
+- ✅  For payment gateways Stripe(industry standard) and Braintree are used

 ## Images